Litigation and Dispute Resolution

-- The Court decides and final orders are made.
-Final orders are effectively the outcome of the hearing.
+- The Court makes a decision and final orders are made.
+Final orders record the outcome of the hearing.
 For example, where a debt is involved and that debt has been proven in Court, final orders may require the losing party to pay the winning party the debt, interest and the winning party’s legal costs.

 Mediation is a structured negotiation process in which an independent mediator assists the parties in negotiating an agreement to resolve their dispute.
 Mediation is useful as it allows parties to come to a compromise without the need to go to court.
 There are a number of advantages to mediation including the following:

 - You can avoid the legal costs of preparing and running a trial;